Loft conversions are one of the best ways to add extra space to your home, without extending its overall footprint.

 The internal partition walls use a 100mm quilt that will provide sound insulation.
 Plasterboard is attached to one side of the wall then the quilt inserted, followed by plasterboard on the other side.

-To maximise energy efficiency, the roof space should be made as airtight as possible, and to counter this it is essential to introduce controlled ventilation to prevent the risk of condensation and maintain good air quality.
+In order to maximise energy efficiency, the roof space should be made as airtight as possible, and to counter this it is essential to introduce controlled ventilation to prevent the risk of condensation and maintain good air quality.
 Take a look at our guide on how to solve condensation if this is a problem that emerges.

 This means including background ventilation (airbricks and trickle vents) and rapid ventilation (via windows), plus extract ventilation in wet areas, such as bathrooms or a kitchen.